mlhartme/stool/main/documentation.md

 ### User defaults

-Users can define default values for various option by placing a properties file `.stool.defaults` in their home drectory.
+Users can define default values for various option by placing a properties file `.stool.defaults` in their home directory.
 If this file exists, Stool uses the contained properties as default values for various options.
 For example, a property `refresh.build=true` causes `stool refresh` to build a stage without explicitly specifing the `-build` option.
 (Note: To override this default, use `stool refresh -build=false`).